Sylar963/Aladhi-toolz/research_notebooks/Options tools/README.md

 ## Troubleshooting

 **"I get an error when running the script"**
+- Make sure you created the keys.py file (see _keys.example.md)
 - Make sure you're in the right folder
 - Check that the file name is exactly `roll_cost_analyzer.py`
 - Try `python3 roll_cost_analyzer.py` instead

+**"ImportError: No module named 'keys'"**
+- You haven't created the keys.py file yet
+- Go back to Step 2 and follow the _keys.example.md guide

+**"Authentication failed" or "Connection errors"**
+- Your API keys are wrong or expired
+- Double-check you copied them correctly from Thalex
+- Make sure you're using the right network (testnet vs production)

 **"The numbers seem weird"**
 - Double-check your inputs (especially dates and prices)